 We combined those trends with insights about Gen Z social media users.
 The keywords that caught our attention were: video, ephemeral, user-generated, and entertainment as a primary need of our target customer.
 The discussion became heated.
-But then, from the client-side came this idea – what about challenges?
+But then, from the client side came this idea – what about challenges?
 They are user-generated, entertaining, and certainly a video.
 This is how Duel was born.
 Here is Duel’s Product Vision Statement with the UVP in bold: Duel is a mobile social media app that lets users create and interact with challenges.
 Unlike other challenging applications, Duel gives users excellent ephemeral content dynamics and the most intuitive interface.

 Creating a Product Roadmap

-At this moment, we discovered what our client wants to build and to who they want to sell their product to.
+At this moment, we discovered what our client wants to build and to who they want to sell their product.
 The vision of Duel became specific enough to start planning.
-First, we described the entire Duel business’s anticipated structure with the use of the Lean Canvas.
+First, we described the entire Duel business’s anticipated structure with the use of Lean Canvas.
 Then we tried to anticipate and capture the customer interactions with Duel via Customer Journey Mapping.
 Those two tools helped us identify key metrics to be monitored and measured after the launch.
 They also forced the client to think about marketing efforts and budget before they even approached building the MVP.
-This was especially important for Duel being a social media app.
+This was especially important with Duel being a social media app.
 With this kind of product, building a large pool of users is critical for success.
 Finally, we’ve created a Product Roadmap.
 We worked with the MoSCoW method to identify features for the MVP.

 Minimum Viable ProductWe agreed with the client that the MVP must have: